Worldwide, tourism supports 10% of all jobs - 319 million.

 Goal 4 – Quality education: Knowledge and skills development equip people for sustainable employment.

-Goal 14 – Life below water: 40% of the world's population living in a coastal area (UN, 2007), sustainable fisheries, aquaculture and tourism will be important to create jobs in marine environments, such as small island developing states, and the least developed countries.
+Goal 14 – Life below water: 40% of the world's population live in a coastal area (UN, 2007), and almost half of the world's cities with more than one million people are sited in and around estuaries - tide-washed river mouths.
+Sustainable fisheries, aquaculture and tourism will be important to create jobs in marine environments, particularly small island developing states, and the least developed countries.